 There is a Loan Agreement between the Organization and ZISL for \$3,546,000, representing Accrued Predevelopment Interest of \$226,000 and \$3,320,000 cash used to fund a Liquidity Support Account in connection with the Series 2021 bonds.
 The Loan bears interest at the rate of 6% per annum, payment of which is deferred until certain other performance obligations are met.
 The Organization expects to repay these funds with proceeds of the permanent financing and upon stabilization of the life plan community (see Note 4).
-As such, the related party payable has been classified as a long-term liability as of December 31, 2023 and 2022.
-Accrued interest on the loan as of December 31, 2023 and December 31, 2024, respectively, was \$545,015 and \$332,255.
+As such, the related party payable has been classified as a long-term liability as of December 31, 2024 and 2023.
+Accrued interest on the loan, excluding predevelopment interest as of December 31, 2024 and December 31, 2023, respectively, was \$758,358 and \$545,015.

 Kendal advanced \$1,500,000 to the Organization as part of the Series 2021 bonds issuance (see Note 4) to fund a Liquidity Support Account.
 The Organization expects to repay these funds with proceeds from the permanent financing and upon stabilization of the life plan community.
-As such, the related party payable has been classified as a long-term liability as of December 31, 2023 and 2022.
+As such, the related party payable has been classified as a long-term liability as of December 31, 2024 and 2023.